Important Puppy Development Stages – Week By Week

 2 Week Old Puppies

 You can see that their eyes are now open and the puppies are beginning to look a little more dog-like.
-The breeder will be handling the puppies more now.
+I will be handling the puppies more from now on.
 It’s an exciting puppy development stage!
-And most puppies are wormed for the first time at two weeks old.
+And like most breeders, I worm my puppies for the first time at two weeks old.

 3 Week Old Puppies